mwiraszka/london-chess-club/README.md

 <summary>v5.10.0 - November 18th, 2025</summary>

 - 🚀 Temporarily display thumbnail image if available and valid, whenever the corresponding full-size image's presigned URL is expired
+- 🔧 Update web manifest configuration to ensure app always opens up in a browser UI as expected

 </details>